265-Offices of Samyn and Partners

 – Structural engineering

-The “de Stassart” farm, built around 1830, was a working farm until the late Nineteen-Sixties.
+The farm built by Baron de Stassart around 1830 was used as such until the late 1960s.
 Thereafter, it housed the “Ferme” restaurant and then the “Circus” night-club, before becoming the subject of intense real estate speculation.

-Samyn and Partners acquired control of the 3 200 sqm farm site in November 1991 with the aim of restoring and transforming the farm for its own use.
+Samyn and Partners acquired control of the 3 200 sqm farm site in November 1991 with the aim of restoring and transforming the farm for their own use.

-Located at the southern tip of Brussels, with proximity to the Ring road and the airport, the farm borders the “Forêt de Soignes – Zonienwoud”, a vast forest, and is surrounded by large green private properties.
+Located at the southern tip of Brussels, the farm borders the Sonian Forest and is surrounded by large green private properties.

-The existing farm structure, composed of two rectangular wings at right angles, is converted so that each wing of 1 000 m contains three levels.
-A new single level L-shaped building of 600 sqm is added to the existing structure so that together they enclose an inner court with a reflecting pond.
+Two rectangular wings at right angles, of 1.000 sqm each and comprising three levels, are completed with a single level L-shaped building of 600 sqm so that together they enclose an inner court with a reflecting pond.

-The restored structure exudes a sober atmosphere, like that of a monastery : all visible masonry, vaults and new concrete floors are painted white ; all of the woodwork (window frames, doors, stairs and raised floors) is merbau.
+The building is treated with sobriety, with all visible masonry, vaults and new concrete floors painted white; all of the woodwork (window frames, doors, stairs and raised floors) is merbau.

-The window frames, flush with the outside façade, have insulated splayings to avoid cold bridges and are dressed with mirrors to increase the diffusion of natural light.
+The window frames, flush with the outside façade, have insulated splayings to avoid cold bridges and are covered with mirrors to increase the diffusion of natural light.

-The structure is heated by a classical central system, with a Tichelmann loop and freely expandable insulated piping.
-The interior space allows for 125 fully data-cabled workstations.
 The project is conceived so as to permit other architectural uses for the structure in the future, such as residential housing.
+Special attention was therefore given to the morphological organisation.

 - Terre Cuite et Construction – Bouwen met Baksteen, n° 73 – 4/94, pp 6 – 11; (Belgium).